-They contain different display outputs, multiple USB ports, which in some cases is double than what a normal laptop has.
+They contain different display outputs, multiple USB ports, which in some cases is double what a normal laptop has.
 These extra ports would add to the total weight of the laptop, but not by much.

 Most of the gaming laptops today now have customized keyboards.
-With the rising popularity of RGB-backlit keyboards, gaming laptop manufacturers are now starting to integrate them to their products.
+With the rising popularity of RGB-backlit keyboards, gaming laptop manufacturers are now starting to integrate them into their products.
 Purchasing an expensive laptop without a beautiful RGB keyboard just won’t do.

 In addition to that, there are also gaming laptops with built-in mechanical keyboards which are usually wider because of dedicated keys used for gaming, as well as Numpad keys, which are not usually found in entry-level laptops.